vvd170501/transmission-control-bot/README.md

    - Set/show download/upload bandwidth limits (shared among all users)
  - Multi-user support, each user has their own torrents (admins can see all torrents)
  - Torrent sharing via FTP
-   - Admins may upload files via FTP (may be useful if the root download directory contains other files, e.g, is used a media library)
+   - Admins may upload files via FTP (may be useful if the root download directory contains other files, e.g, is used as a media library)

 ## Configuration file
 The bot uses a `config.json` file with the following format: